 Write for Gender Focus

 Gender Focus welcomes submissions from guest bloggers of all gender identities, races and sexual orientations.
 You don’t have to be or identify as Canadian.
 As a Gender Focus guest blogger, you will have the opportunity to make your voice heard, create a useful resource for feminists, get out under-reported news and opinions on a variety of issues, share your experiences and perspectives, and gain valuable writing experience and feedback.

-If you’re interested in contributing, send Jarrah a short email at email@example.com to let me know who you are, if you have any blogging/writing experience or experience with feminist or progressive organizations, and what you’re interested in writing about.
+If you’re interested in contributing, send Jarrah and Lyndsay a short email at firstname.lastname@example.org to let us know who you are, if you have any blogging/writing experience or experience with feminist or progressive organizations, and what you’re interested in writing about.
 Please note that we cannot afford to pay contributors, as the blog collects no advertising or other revenues, but you will gain exposure for your writing, the opportunity to network with our other contributors, and feedback on your writing from our editors.

 For reference, feminism is defined in this document and on the blog as a “movement to end sexism, sexual exploitation, and oppression”, including but not limited to oppression based on race, sexual/gender identity, disability, class and age.